-Scalability of payment network is the ability to process a large number of transactions simultaneously without degradation of performance.
+The scalability of a given paymentGRAFTnetwork is the ability to process a large number of transactions simultaneously without degradation of performance.
 Scalability of the payment network is usually measured in tps (transactions per second).
-For example, Visa claims its authorization network is capable to process 56,000 tps,[17] while Bitcoin network is restricted to a sustained rate of only 7 tps.[18]
+For example, Visa claims its authorization network is capable to process 56,000 tps,[17] while the Bitcoin network is restricted to a sustained rate of only 7 tps.[18]

-Some of the measures that can be used to ensure higher scalability are decreasing the block creation interval to 2 minutes and removing the size limit of the block, so the transactions blocks are created more often, and each block can accommodate more transactions.
-Such measures are not unique and already implemented by other cryptocurrencies and cryptographic tokens.[19]
-Unlike other networks, however, Graft is maintained by always-on high performance supernodes which validate and authorize transactions in real time.
+Some of the measures that the GRAFT network uses achieve higher scalability are decreasing the block creation interval to two minutes and removing the size limit of the block, so that transactions blocks are created more often, and each block can accommodate more transactions.
+Such measures are not unique and are similarly implemented by other cryptocurrencies and cryptographic tokens.[19]
+GRAFT, however, is maintained by always-on high performance supernodes which validate and authorize transactions in real time.
 Therefore, each supernode not only has a most recent copy of full blockchain but also keeps a list of all pending authorization requests and completed transactions until they are added to the blockchain.
-Such architecture allows absorbing large picks of requests associated with seasonal and other changes in buyers and merchants activities.
+Such architecture allows absorbing large spikes of requests associated (for example, such as seasonal, events driven, and other changes in buyers and merchants activities).